16 Things You Must Do in Michigan this Summer

-There’s no better place to experience summer than Michigan, with all our miles of sandy beach, rivers, lakes and forests.
-There’s so much to do, you’ll never cram it all into one summer.
-You might not even be able to do it all in a whole lifetime of summers.
+There’s no better place to experience summer than Michigan, with our miles of sandy beach, rivers, lakes and forests.
+There’s so much to do, you’ll never fit it all into one summer.
+You might not even be able to do it all in a whole lifetime of summers!
 But why not have fun trying?
 This list of must-do Michigan summer activities will give you a good start.

-3 When the heat of July and August get to be too much, you can always cool off with a swim in one of the four Great Lakes that call Michigan home.
+3 – When the heat of July and August get to be too much, you can always cool off with a swim in one of the four Great Lakes that surround Michigan.
 Come on in!
 The water is always fine here!

-6 Lighthouses, full of myth and legend, have such a romantic pull.
-We have many along our lakeshore.
-Several offer tours and even allow you to climb to the top of the light tower for a view you’ll never forget.
+6 – Lighthouses, full of myth and legend, have such a romantic pull.
+We have many along our lakeshores; several offer tours and even allow you to climb to the top of the light tower for a view you’ll never forget.

-7 Visit Silver Beach in St. Joe, Michigan and experience the golden age of the lakeshore with a ride on the historic beach-side carousel.
+7 – Visit Silver Beach in St. Joe and experience the golden age of the lakeshore with a ride on the historic beach-side carousel.

-14 If you love thrill rides, head to Michigan’s Adventure Amusement Park near Muskegon.
-Their Shivering Timbers wooden roller coaster takes you on a one-mile long ride at speeds up to 65 mph, reaching as high as 125 feet!
+14 – If you love thrill rides, head to Michigan’s Adventure Amusement Park near Muskegon.
+The Shivering Timbers wooden roller coaster takes you on a one-mile long ride at speeds up to 65 mph, reaching as high as 125 feet!

-16 Pictured Rocks is yet another one of Michigan’s amazing and unique scenic locations.
+16 – Pictured Rocks is yet another one of Michigan’s amazing and unique scenic locations.
 Kayaking is the best way to get up close to the colorful sandstone cliffs that line Lake Superior’s

 See how many of these you can cross off your bucket list this summer, but beware.
 You’re sure to fall in love with Michigan, and keep wanting to come back again and again.